openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 @endsphinxdirective

-> **NOTE**: In most cases, network compiled for GNA 2.0 runs as expected on GNA 3.0.
+> **NOTE**: In most cases, a network compiled for GNA 2.0 runs as expected on GNA 3.0.
 However, the performance may be worse compared to when a network is compiled specifically for the latter.
 The exception is a network with convolutions with the number of filters greater than 8192 (see the <a href="#models-and-operations-limitations">Models and Operations Limitations</a> section).

-For optimal work with POT quantized models (which includes 2D convolutions on GNA 3.0 hardware) the <a href="#support-for-2d-convolutions-using-pot">following requirements</a> should be satisfied.
+For optimal work with POT quantized models, which include 2D convolutions on GNA 3.0 hardware, the <a href="#support-for-2d-convolutions-using-pot">following requirements</a> should be satisfied.

 Choose a compile target with priority on: cross-platform execution, performance, memory, or power optimization.